 Cluster Management

-This section describes the process of deploying a Kubernetes cluster via Astro platform on your AWS or GCP account.
+This section describes the process of deploying a Kubernetes cluster via Astro platform on your AWS, GCP, or Azure account.

 Introduction

-- Self-Hosted K8s Clusters: These are Vanilla Kubernetes clusters that Astro platform will manage on your behalf.
+- Self-Hosted K8s Clusters: Vanilla Kubernetes clusters that Astro platform will manage on your behalf.

-- Managed K8s Clusters: These are Kubernetes clusters that are deployed and managed by Astro platform but uses the cloud provider's managed service for the control plane.
+- Managed K8s Clusters: Kubernetes clusters deployed and managed by Astro platform using the cloud provider's managed service for the control plane.

 More specifically, you can choose between the following cloud providers: